Three-Little-Birds/pterasim-mcp/README.md

 ## Agent playbook

 - **Scenario sweeps** - vary span, frequency, or flapping amplitude and log derivatives for control studies.
-- **Solver comparison** - leverage metadata to benchmark surrogate vs UVLM deltas, feeding results into the CEE.
+- **Solver comparison** - leverage metadata to benchmark surrogate vs UVLM deltas and store the comparisons for regression dashboards.
 - **Design flows** - combine with `openvsp-mcp` to generate geometry + aerodynamics pipelines.

 ## Stretch ideas